Cristina Louk, PhD(c), LMHCA, RHT

 Fundamentally, I am a helper and a team player.
 When I see someone struggling, I instinctively want to walk with that person along their path to provide support, encouragement, and tools that they can use to help them manage their journey.
 This is why I became a psychotherapist.

-So… I signed up to take graduate courses in the foremost school for humanistic psychology and have since earned a MA and PhD in clinical psychology from Saybrook University.
-Now, I am the founder and clinical director of Peace Humanist Therapy.
-I practice humanistic, positive, and somatic psychology and seek to honor your unique spark by treating you as a whole person (bio-psycho-social-spiritual) through individualized and integrative treatment plans.
-In addition to providing therapy, I am also an educator (teaching college courses and promoting humanistic psychology), as well as an author, advocate, and researcher.
+So… I enrolled in graduate courses in the foremost school for humanistic psychology and have since earned a MA and PhD in clinical psychology from Saybrook University.
+Now, I am the founder and clinical director of Peace Humanistic Therapy.
+I practice humanistic, energy, positive, and somatic psychology and seek to honor your unique spark by treating you as a whole person (bio-psycho-social-spiritual) through individualized and integrative treatment plans.
+In addition to providing therapy, I am also an educator, as well as an author, advocate, and researcher.

 I look forward to talking with you!